Lode’s chicken cacciatore & mash pie

 Method

-Make the Tomato Sauce — Sauté onion and garlic in olive oil until golden.
-Stir in tomato paste briefly to cook off the raw taste.
-Add passata, season with salt, and simmer until reduced to about 500 g—a thick, rich sauce.
+To make the tomato sauce, sauté onion and garlic in olive oil until golden, then stir in tomato paste briefly to cook off the raw taste.
+Add passata, season with salt, and simmer until reduced to about 500 g, leaving you with a thick, rich sauce.

-Roast & Purée the Soffritto — Chop onion and carrot into chunks and roast at 220 °C until lightly caramelised.
-Cool, then blend to a coarse purée.
+For the soffritto, chop onion and carrot into chunks and roast at 220 °C until lightly caramelised.
+Once cooled, blend to a coarse purée.

-Prepare the Chicken — Brush chicken thighs with a mixture of honey and soy sauce.
-Refrigerate uncovered for a few hours until the surface feels dry.
-Roast at 220 °C for 12–15 minutes until golden and cooked through.
-Cool, then chop into 2–3 cm cubes.
+Prepare the chicken by brushing thighs with a mixture of honey and soy sauce.
+Refrigerate uncovered for a few hours until the surface feels dry, then roast at 220 °C for 12–15 minutes until golden and cooked through.
+Allow to cool, then chop into 2–3 cm cubes.

-Mix the Filling — In a large bowl, combine roasted capsicum, olives, tomato sauce, chilli flakes, salt, pepper, soffritto, capers, chopped chicken, and oregano leaves.
-Mix well.
+In a large bowl, mix together roasted capsicum, olives, tomato sauce, chilli flakes, salt, pepper, soffritto, capers, chopped chicken, and oregano leaves until well combined.

-Make the Mashed Potato Topping — Mash potatoes until smooth.
-Gently heat butter and cream until melted, then fold into the potato.
+For the topping, mash potatoes until smooth, then gently heat butter and cream until melted and fold into the mash.
 Stir in parmesan, nutmeg, salt, and pepper.

-Assemble the Pie — Preheat your oven to 180 °C (fan-forced).
-Spread the chicken pie mix evenly in the Oval Baker (or similar dish).
-Top with a thick layer of mashed potato, smoothing the surface.
-Cool completely.
+Assemble the pie by preheating your oven to 180 °C (fan-forced).
+Spread the chicken pie mix evenly in the Oval Baker (or similar dish), then top with a thick layer of mashed potato, smoothing the surface.
+Allow to cool completely.

-Top with Pastry & Bake — Cover the cooled pie with puff pastry, trimming edges neatly.
+Finally, cover the cooled pie with puff pastry, trimming the edges neatly.
 Cut three small steam holes in the centre, gently press down to remove air pockets, and score the pastry lightly.
-Brush with egg yolk.
-Bake until the pastry is golden and crisp—about 40–50 minutes
+Brush with egg yolk and bake for 40–50 minutes, or until the pastry is golden and crisp.